POINTS EAST WEST VETERINARY SERVICES

 Sports Medicine and Rehabilitation Specialty Practice

-He is married to Lauren Fraser, a clinical animal behaviourist who works with cats, dogs, and horses experiencing behaviour problems.
-In his spare time he can be found skiing, mountain biking, white water kayaking, or recovering in the hot tub afterward.
+He is married to Lauren Fraser, a clinical animal behaviourist who works with horses experiencing behaviour problems.
+In his spare time, he can be found skiing, mountain biking, white water kayaking, or recovering in the hot tub afterward.

 Publications & Articles